wercker-labs/wercker-blog/source/posts/2013-10-11-auto-increment-versioning-for-android.md

 ### Finish

-Commit all all changes and enjoy the result!
+Commit all changes and enjoy the result!

 If you are interested in how the step works: the construction and workings are also described in two articles on this blog: